 We were nearly out of money so Donna had Shannon move some insurance policy money from savings onto the credit card.
-We had to go to visit the bank in Guatemala City to withdraw the money so we could continue shopping.
+We had to visit the Guatemala City bank to withdraw the money so we could continue shopping.
 It was, as always, an interesting bus ride as we careened around the mountain roads hoping the driver was having a good day and wanted to get home that night.
 We had left early enough that we arrived at the bank in the mid-morning.
 We walked into the bank, went to the window, and handed our credit card to the teller.
-Soon he came back and said, “Sorry, but you don’t have enough cash on your card.
+Soon he returned and said, “Sorry, but you don’t have enough cash on your card.
 Is there anything else I can do for you?”
 We had no idea what to do!
-We knew Shannon had put the money on the card, and told the teller so.
+We knew Shannon had put the money on the card and told the teller so.
 “It hasn’t shown up on it here in our records yet.
 It should be on by tomorrow.”
 So, here we were in the capital city without any money.
-Then, we had the idea to go to the American Embassy to see if they could help in some way.
-Perhaps we could just borrow a couple of dollars to get a meal and a cheap room to stay the night.
+Then, we had the idea to go to the American Embassy to see if they could help somehow.
+Perhaps we could borrow a couple of dollars to get a meal and a cheap room to stay the night.

 The US Embassy

-When we arrived at the embassy it was still morning.
+When we arrived at the embassy, it was still morning.
 We showed our passports to the guard and were allowed to enter.
-As we walked into the foyer we saw a sign on the door that directed us to listen to the message on the red phone to the right before entering the building.
+As we walked into the foyer, we saw a sign on the door that directed us to listen to the message on the red phone to the right before entering the building.
 Although I can not recall the exact words it said, the essence of the message was, “THE COUNTRY OF GUATEMALA IS UNDER COUP!
 YOU ARE ADVISED TO LEAVE AS SOON AS POSSIBLE!
 HURRY, RUUUUNNNNNN!!!!!!!!!”
-We thought, well that’s nice but right now we don’t even have enough money for a meal!
+We thought, well that’s nice but we don’t even have enough money for a meal right now!
 We hung up the phone and walked in through the double glass doors and over to the reception desk.
 “Good morning!
 How can we help you?”

-We explained the situation with the money not showing up on our account yet and that it would be on the card tomorrow because the daughter in Maryland had put money in the account and we just needed to possibly borrow just enough to get a meal and a cheap room overnight and that it will be okay to pull the money out in the morning after which time we would be happy to come back to the embassy and pay them back!
+We explained the situation with the money not showing up on our account yet and that it would be on the card tomorrow because the daughter in Maryland had put money in the account.
+We just needed to possibly borrow just enough to get a meal and a cheap room overnight, and it would be okay to pull the money out in the morning, after which time we would be happy to come back to the embassy and pay them back!
 You can keep our passports as collateral.

 We took a seat and waited.
 People, all dressed in very nice clothes, came and went.
-They were quickly processed, without having to wait, and escorted deeper into the embassy by smiling workers.
+They were quickly processed without waiting and escorted deeper into the embassy by smiling workers.
 We sat.
-We looked at our clothes realizing that we looked like hippie travelers.
+We looked at our clothes, realizing that we looked like hippie travelers.
 We waited.
 The receptionist was relieved by another lady as she went to lunch.
 We waited.
 She returned from lunch.
 More people returned from lunch smiling and laughing as they went back to work.
-I asked if they had forgotten us?
+I asked if they had forgotten us.
 “Have a seat.
 Someone will be down shortly.”
 We waited.
 It was nearly closing time for the embassy when a young man came down the stairs and walked over to us.
 “At last,” I thought.
-With a pleasant smile, he handed us a little slip of paper and said, “Perhaps you could have your family wire you some money through the Western Union.
+With a pleasant smile, he handed us a little slip of paper and said, “Perhaps you could have your family wire you some money through Western Union.
 Here’s the address.
 Have a nice day.”
 And with that, he turned and walked back up the stairs.

 A Place to Sleep

-The restaurant was quite large with a dancefloor and booth seating all around.
+The restaurant was large, with a dancefloor and booth seating.
 The decor was white stucco reminding me of Mexico.
-We asked a restaurant worker if they accepted credit cards and we were relieved when they said yes.
+We asked a restaurant worker if they accepted credit cards, and we were relieved when they said yes.
 The room was practically empty except for a booth that was next to the booth where the waitress seated us.
 Three people occupied it, an older gentleman sitting with a large woman with very heavy makeup and a young man across the booth facing them.
 The woman reminded me of Tammy Fae Baker of 700 Club fame, it wasn’t her.
 As we looked at the menu, the older man began to strike up a conversation with us.
 “Hello!
 Where are you from?” he asked in perfect English, but with a beautiful Spanish accent sounding a bit like Richardo Montalban.
-We answered and he invited us to join them in their booth, we accepted.
+We answered, and he invited us to join them in their booth, and we accepted.

 As we got seated, the older man told us he was a billionaire florist, that the young man was a journalist for the newspaper, and the ‘lady’ was his whore for the evening.
 He was really quite charming and was chatting up Donna.
-Before long he asked Donna to dance, and while she normally doesn’t dance she accepted.
+Before long, he asked Donna to dance, and while she normally doesn’t dance, she accepted.
 Then the ‘lady’ grabbed me by the hand and pulled me out of the booth to dance with her.
 The journalist watched all of this, I believe, giggling to himself.
-While the billionaire was gently guiding Donna on the dancefloor, my ‘partner’ was less so, pulling me this way and that while grasping three of my fingers tightly as she spun me like a top!
+While the billionaire gently guided Donna on the dancefloor, my ‘partner’ was less so gentle, jerking me this way and that while grasping three of my fingers tightly as she spun me like a top!

-As we left the restaurant and started back to the guesthouse we could see armed soldiers stationed on most street corners.
-We walked through a square and the were more armed soldiers.
-As we walked down a side street we saw a young man lying on the sidewalk.
+As we left the restaurant and started back to the guesthouse, we could see armed soldiers stationed on most street corners.
+We walked through a square, and the were more armed soldiers.
+Walking down a side street, we saw a young man lying on the sidewalk.
 What was he doing?
 Was he all right?
 We walked over to check on him.
-There was a metal plate next to him and he had his arm down a hole.
+A metal plate was next to him, and he had his arm down a hole.
 “Are you okay?”

 “Oh, yes!
 I’m just trying to turn my water back on,” he replied.
 “There!
 Would you like to come in?
 It’s not safe on the streets at this time of night.
 We can talk there.”

 We left.
-The streets were quiet and deserted except for the military men on the corners as we returned to the guesthouse.
+As we returned to the guesthouse, the streets were quiet and deserted except for the military men on the corners.

 Excitement for Breakfast